tmolteno/3d/prop/README.md

 # Propeller Design in Python

+Note: This software is a work-in-progress, its also under heavy development, so I may break things.
+Please accept my apologies if this happens.

+Contact the Author (Tim Molteno) if you have any questions.

 This code will generate propeller designs automatically that can be 3D printed.
 Below is an example of a three-bladed prop designed with this software.

 ![alt text][prop5x3]